 Evolution: This is arguably the most critical criterion.
 Any mole that changes in size, shape, color, or texture over weeks or months needs professional evaluation.
 New symptoms like itching, bleeding, or crusting also count as evolution.

 For intradermal nevi specifically, the E criterion matters most.
 These moles should look the same year after year.
 A raised bump on your face that has been stable for a decade is reassuring.
-One that has recently grown, darkened, or started catching on clothing and bleeding needs to be seen by a dermatologist.
+One that has recently grown, darkened, started catching on clothing, or is bleeding needs to be seen by a dermatologist.

 Most intradermal nevi are genuinely benign and require only routine self-monitoring.
-Certain changes should prompt a dermatologist visit without delay.
+Certain changes should prompt a visit to a dermatologist without delay.

 Rapid or sudden growth is a red flag regardless of a mole's history.
 A bump that has been stable for years and then doubles in size over a few months is not behaving normally.